 (ii) not less than 6 months after the day on which the tenancy commenced, or, if the means of calculating rent has been changed under this section, the day on which it was last so changed.

-[Section 31A inserted by No. 60 of 2011 s.
+[Section 31A inserted: No. 60 of 2011 s.
 28.]

 31B.
 Increase in rent after renegotiating lease